 As was just discussed, the use of an iFrame will not have a direct negative effect on the SEO because Google search engine crawlers will perceive it as an external website.

-However, there is two things to keep an eye on to assure your iFrame does not have any detrimental impact on your technical SEO.
+However, there are two things to keep an eye on to ensure your iFrame does not have any detrimental impact on your technical SEO and make your website’s code seo friendly.

 Including the property loading=”lazy” directly within the iFrame code is one technique to prevent a web page from being unnecessarily slow due to the presence of an embedded iFrame and making your webpage search engine friendly.

-With this property, the iFrame will not load until the visitor scrolls down the page section where it is positioned and thus give a faster server load time to the web page.
-The loading of the iFrame (no matter its content) will have no negative impact on the website since it will only load when a user arrives at its exact location.
+With this property, the iFrame content will not load until the visitor scrolls down the page section where it is positioned and thus give a faster server load time to the entire web page.
+The loading of the content displayed in the iFrame (no matter its content) will have no negative impact on the website since it will only load when a user arrives at its exact location.

 Are iFrames crawlable?

-For long, because of its inability to be indexed, iFrame content was formerly thought to be damaging to SEO.
-In fact, some crawlers were unable to crawl iFrame content, while others were able to crawl it but were unable to return to the main page, implying that the main page was not crawled.
+For a long time, because of its inability to be indexed by web crawler, iFrame content was formerly thought to be damaging to the entire site.
+SEO.
+In fact, some web crawlers were unable to crawl iFrame content, while others were able to crawl and index it but were unable to return to the main page, implying that the main page was not crawled.

-However, the subject has now been demystified and it is now clearly known that Google crawls iFrames.
+However, the subject has now been demystified, and it is now clearly known that Google and other search engines crawl iFrames.
 However, as mentioned previously, your page rank will not be influenced.

-Webmasters still recommend adding a robots.txt protocol to your webpage, allowing search engine robots to investigate the page.
+Google Webmaster Guideline still recommends adding a robots.txt protocol to your webpage, allowing the Google bot to investigate the page.

 Google’s Search Central’s documentation describes that “content via iFrames may not be indexed and available to appear in Google’s search results.”
-However, Google Web Trends Analyst John Mueller clarified in an Q&A that the only way to index an iFrame on the host URL link is to use “a canonical relationship on that page pointing to the actual version of the content you want.”
-This means that you must be the domain owner of the iFrame source URL link.
+However, Google Web Trends Analyst John Mueller clarified in a Q&A that the only way to index an iFrame content on the host URL link is to use “a canonical relationship on that page pointing to the actual version of the content you want.”
+This means that you must be the domain owner of the parent page with the iFrame source URL link.
 So, the short answer is no.

 What you need to remember